SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 You can also use Bagger to view the descriptive metadata provided by the producer through SFU MoveIt.
 - In the transfer package, this producer-supplied metadata is contained in the `bag-info.txt` file.
-- This information is useful [in making the validation decision to accept or reject the transfer](#36-accept-or-reject-the-transfer).
+- This information should be reviewed when deciding to accept or reject the transfer ([see step 3.6 below](#36-accept-or-reject-the-transfer)).

-For more information about Bagger (installation and use), see: Digital Repository Utilities > Bagger (forthcoming).
+For more information about Bagger (installation and use), see: [Digital Repository Utilities > Bagger](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/bagger.md).

 <br clear="all"/>

 ## 3.3 Document directory structure
 <img align="right" width="400" src="../../screenshots/03-tree.png">

 Use [Tree](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/tree.md) to capture the original directory structure of the transfer as a text representation.
-This provides a handy overview of the transfer and supports later appraisal, arrangement, and description.
+This provides a handy overview of the transfer and supports later appraisal, arrangement and description.

 Run Tree via command line in Terminal: `$ tree -d -o <<file_path_for_output_report>> <<path_to_target_folder>>`
 - The `-d` flag means Tree will list only directories; omit to show all contents down to the file level if desired.
 - The `-o` flag = output a text report to the specified location (include the file name with `.txt` extenion, e.g. `tree.txt`).
+- The easiest way to get the `<<path_to_target_folder>>` is to simply drag the transfer folder into the Terminal window.

 For more information about Tree (installation and use), see: [Digital Repository Utilities > Tree](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/tree.md).